jwveness/forget-me-not/README.md

 `fmn --help` will display the program usage.
 `fmn` will run with default settings.

-For example, the following command regenerates the experimental results reported in the publication:
+For example, the following command regenerates the experimental results reported in the publication (albeit with less statistical signifcance, change the last parameter to 10000 to match the reported experiments):

-`./fmn 666 7 0.005 5000 10000`
+`./fmn 666 7 0.005 5000 200`

 and will return something like: